-Explosion at Taiwan department store kills one
+Explosion at Taiwan department store kills four

-Explosion hits 12th floor of department store in Taichung city injuring at least seven as search and rescue efforts under way.
+Blast hits 12th floor of department store in Taichung injuring at least 24 as search and rescue efforts continue.

-One person has been killed and four others left “without vital signs” after an explosion hit a department store in Taiwan’s second-largest city, authorities said.
+Four people have been killed and 24 others injured after an explosion hit a department store in Taiwan’s second-largest city, authorities said.

-Another seven people were injured in the blast in the food court on the 12th floor of the Shin Kong Mitsukoshi department store in Taichung, about 160km southwest of the capital Taipei, the National Fire Agency said on Thursday.
+The blast hit the 12th floor of the Shin Kong Mitsukoshi department store in Taichung, about 160km (99 miles) southwest of the capital Taipei, the National Fire Agency said on Thursday.

 Recommended Storieslist of 3 items